classiebit/eventmie-pro-docs/resources/docs/1.7/fullyloaded/fundraiser-event.md

-# Accept Donation
+# Fundraiser Event

-Create free donation tickets to accept any custom amount of donation.
+Make fundraiser events by creating free donation tickets to accept any custom amount of donation.
 The attendee can pay for a ticket price as much as they want to donate.

 ---